 The most popular regions with visitors wanting to explore these French canals and rivers include:

 Exploring the historical villages of the southern Dordogne

 To the south of the very popular Dordogne department there is a sprinkling of towns and castles set in attractive countryside that are slightly beyond the better known tourist destinations - yet would make an ideal base for a holiday.
 While you won't entirely escape the tourist throngs, they are certainly less here than in the Sarlat region slightly to the north.

 In this article we look at a few of the highlights of your visit. ( I am not going to describe all the attractions of the Dordogne region here - the caves, the villages, the river and countryside are renowned the world over and covered elsewhere in this guide at Dordogne.)

-In the past, French Midi-Pyrenees has played a secondary role to its more glamorous rival, the Alps.
+In the past, skiing in the French Pyrenees has played a secondary role to its more glamorous rival, the Alps.
 In the last decade however, great advances have been made to turn what was perhaps considered rather dull Pyrenean mountain towns and villages into excellent skiing resorts.

 There are black runs in all the Pyrenean resorts, but the pistes are less crowded than the Alpine slopes, so there is less chance of the beginner being involved in an accident, or incurring the wrath of the chair lift operator for holding up the loading because of a tangled the ski pole.
 And who hasn’t done that, at least once?

 The so-called 'villages-perchés' are found in various parts of Provence, especially in the Luberon region but also in several other regions / departments, and are instantly recognisable because of the distinguishing features of these villages: